kobylyanskiy/edge-docs/docs/quickstart.md

 ## Connect Wi-Fi modules

 Edge kit comes with two identical long-range Wi-Fi modules in separate boxes.
-Use one to connect to Edge drone controller and another one to connect to a computer.
+Use one to connect to the Edge drone controller and another one to connect to a computer (assuming a laptop for rest of the guide).

 ### Connect Wi-Fi module to Edge

 <div style="text-align: center;"><img src="../img/quickstart/edge_to_wifi_top_view.png" style="width: 550px;"></div><br>

-To connect Wi-Fi module to Edge use a Micro-USB to JSH-GH-4P cable.
+To connect Wi-Fi module to the Edge use a Micro-USB to JSH-GH-4P cable from the kit.

 * Plug JST-GH-4P connector into Edge port labeled USB2
 * Plug Micro-USB connector into Micro-USB port of the Wi-Fi module

 ### Connect Wi-Fi module to a computer

-We need to connect your laptop to your Wi-Fi module.
+We need to connect another Wi-Fi module to the laptop.
 In order to do that you need to perform two simple steps

 <div style="text-align: center;"><img src="../img/quickstart/wifi_to_laptop.png" style="width: 550px;"></div><br>